Australian rules football in South Australia

 Forms of football were played very early in the history of the Colony of South Australia pre-dating the organisation of Australian rules football in Victoria and rivalled football's popularity there.
 In 1877, the colony officially adopted the code in order to compete in the very first intercolonial representative football match in Australia against Victoria.
-The first governing body, the South Australian Football Association formed on 13 April 1877, remains the oldest competition in Australia.
+The first governing body, the South Australian Football Association (now SANFL) formed on 13 April 1877, remains the oldest in Australia.
+Its clubs rivalled Victoria's in popularity and won 9 of 19 Championship of Australia titles from 1888 to 1975.
+Even with its current semi-professional status, it remains the second most popular and third strongest competition in the world in the sport.